thenativeweb/wolkenkit-documentation/src/docs/latest/getting-started/installing-wolkenkit/installing-on-windows/index.md

-# Installing on Windows
+# Installing on Windows (experimental)

-To run wolkenkit using Docker Machine on Windows Hyper-V you need to setup a few things.
+To run wolkenkit (Linux container) on Windows, you have to use Docker Machine on Windows Hyper-V. For that you need to setup a few things.

 ## System requirements